swiftlang/swift-evolution/proposals/XXXX-memory-layout-of-values.md

 ### Making use of `type(of:)`

-Concerns about confusability of the `ofValue` functions and their "non-value" counterparts led to  the proposal that a spelling such as `MemoryLayout.of(type(of: x)).size` might be desireable.
+Concerns about confusability of the `ofValue` functions and their "non-value" counterparts led to  the proposal that a spelling such as `MemoryLayout.of(type(of: x)).size` might be desirable.
 In that case, the method `of(_:)` would take an argument of type `T.Type` rather than `T`.

-However, besides increased verbosity at the call site, this alternative would produce the consequence that each use of `MemoryLayout<Int>.size` would be interchangeable with `MemoryLayout.of(Int.self).size`, potentially leading to confusion about why the standard library provides an apparently duplicative API.
+However, this alternative would produce the consequence that each use of `MemoryLayout<Int>.size` would be interchangeable with `MemoryLayout.of(Int.self).size`, potentially leading to confusion about why the standard library provides an apparently duplicative API.

 Furthermore, Dmitri Gribenko points out that the use of `type(of:)` could increase confusion about these methods when the dynamic type of a value differs from the static type.
 Consider a protocol existential: